justcoded/just-responsive-images/readme.txt

 To upgrade remove the old plugin folder.
 After than follow the installation steps 1-2.

 == Changelog ==
+= Version 1.6.4 - 25 January 2018 =
+    * Fixed always resize for retina if 2x is bigger than original image.
 = Version 1.6.3 - 9 August 2018 =
     * Fix background usage if no other options specified.
 = Version 1.6.2 - 3 July 2018 =